raminsharifi/kinsol/readme.md

 This python program will get two distinct input and outputs the line which passes through these points.
 The points should be in *Cartesian* coordinates.
 The output will be a string in the following format: `A * X + B * Y = C`
+> Point To Line accepts both int and Float numbes.

 ## How to run this code: